geocoder-php/GeocoderLaravel/README.md

 If you are upgrading and have previously published the geocoder config file, you need to add the `cache-duration` variable, otherwise cache will be disabled (it will default to a `0` cache duration).
-The default cache duration provided by the config file is `999999999` minutes, essentially forever.
+The default cache duration provided by the config file is `999999999` seconds, essentially forever.

 By default, the configuration specifies a Chain provider, containing the GoogleMaps provider for addresses as well as reverse lookups with lat/long,